Beuth-Erdelt/DBMS-Benchmarker/paper.md

 * [sequences](#query-list) of queries: *How does sequencing influence performance?*
 * optional [comparison](#results-and-comparison) of result sets: *Do I always receive the same results sets?*

-Benchmarks can be [randomized](#randomized-query-file) (optionally with specified [seeds](#random-seed) for reproducible results) to avoid caching side effects and to increase variety of queries by taking samples of arbitrary size from a
+Benchmarks can be [randomized](#randomized-query-file) (optionally with specified [seeds](#random-seed) for reproducible results) to avoid caching side effects and to increase variety of queries by taking samples of arbitrary size from a predefined data structure.
-* list of elements
-* dict of elements (one-to-many relations)
-* range of integers
-* range of floats
-* range of days
-* range of (first of) months
-* range of years

-This is inspired by [TPC-H](http://www.tpc.org/tpch/) and [TPC-DS](http://www.tpc.org/tpcds/) - Decision Support Benchmarks.

 # Basic Example